 My favourite café is the Simply Raw Vegan Bakery (Drahtgasse 2).
 There you will find delicious raw vegan dishes.
-I also love the Neni (Naschmarkt 510) - a fantastic Israeli cuisine.
-In the Neubaugasse you will find great fair fashion shops (We Bandits and Ebenberg), as well as one of my favourite organic shops: Dancing Shiva.
+I also love Neni (Naschmarkt 510) - fantastic Israeli cuisine.
+In the Neubaugasse you will find great fair-fashion shops (We Bandits and Ebenberg), as well as one of my favorite organic shops: Dancing Shiva.

 1. White boxy T-Shirt white by Phyne, 39,90 Euro.
 2. Striped Pants "Riviera"by Santa Lupita, 60 Euro.
 3. Bracelet "Isar Bangles" No1 by Saskia Diez, 169 Euro.